AI Mind Reader - xelsed.ai

 defineBrainPoints();

-Stores reference to the text input field where users type hints
+Holds a reference to the p5.js DOM text input element used to type hints

 let inputElement;